satspares/DWIN_DGUS_HMI/README.md

 08-July-2023 added ESP32 NOR Read Write Example

+10-July-2023 added using relays on Arduino UNO Example

 ## Usage
 Download the Library and extract the folder in the libraries of Arduino IDE
 #### Include DWIN Library (eg. DWIN_Arduino.h)